mitali-dxt/CurveRefiner/README.md

 CurveRefiner is an innovative project designed to visualize 2D curves represented as polylines.
 It focuses on enhancing the curves by considering key properties such as regularization, symmetry, and completeness.

 # Objective
-The project is designed to work with curves represented by cubic Bézier curves and polylines, with outputs visualized in SVG format.
+The project is designed to work with curves represented by cubic Bézier curves and polylines, with outputs visualized in CSV format.

 # Features